 Did your auto insurance rates just go up?
 If so, your increase could be due to any number of reasons.
 This article will help you understand why your premium suddenly costs more and what you can do to lower it.

-Many things could have caused your rates to jump.
-Your rates could even go up if you’re a safe driver who avoids tickets and accidents.
-Things like new risk factors in your area and inflation could raise car insurance prices.
-For example, you’re likely to pay more for insurance if you live in a big city, says the Insurance Information Institute (III).
-This is because more people equal more cars, meaning more collisions and more insurance claims.
+Many things could have caused your premium to jump.
+Prices could even go up if you’re a safe driver who avoids tickets and accidents.
+New risk factors in your area and inflation could raise coverage prices.
+For example, you’re likely to pay more if you live in a big city, says the Insurance Information Institute (III).
+This is because more people equal more cars, meaning more collisions and more claims.
 So, your premium could rise even if you have a squeaky clean record just based on where you live.

-Though there’s a chance you’ll face a rate increase if you’re a safe driver because of things out of your control, your rates are more likely to go up if you appear to be a high-risk driver.
+Though there’s a chance you’ll face a rate increase if you’re a safe driver because of things out of your control, costs are more likely to go up if you appear to be a high-risk driver.
 Most of the time, you’re a high-risk driver if you file lots of claims, get in at-fault accidents, or have points on your driving record.
-However, insurers see teens, seniors, and high-volume drivers as high risk, too.
+However, insurers see teens, seniors, and high-volume drivers as high-risk, too.